 For a UE configured with the higher layer parameter CSI-AperiodicTriggerStateList, if a Resource Setting linked to a CSI-ReportConfig has multiple aperiodic resource sets, only one of the aperiodic CSI-RS resource sets from the Resource Setting is associated with the trigger state, and the UE is higher layer configured per trigger state per Resource Setting to select the one CSI-IM/NZP CSI-RS resource set from the Resource Setting.

 When aperiodic CSI-RS is used with aperiodic reporting, the CSI-RS offset is configured per resource set by the higher layer parameter aperiodicTriggeringOffset.
-The CSI-RS triggering offset has the range of 0 to 4 slots.
+The CSI-RS triggering offset has the values of {0, 1, 2, 3, 4, 16, 24} slots.
 If all the associated trigger states do not have the higher layer parameter qcl-Type set to 'QCL-TypeD' in the corresponding TCI states, the CSI-RS triggering offset is fixed to zero.
 The aperiodic triggering offset of the CSI-IM follows offset of the associated NZP CSI-RS for channel measurement.

 <Unchanged part omitted>